LAripping/SAPhIRE/README.md

-\* The tool was originally developed and tested with Chrome, but after many indications, I realized it hides important form parameters from HAR files (as well as `curl` dumps).
-Mozilla Firefox instead revealed everything.
-For more see Issue #11
+\* Other browsers supported, but Firefox is recommended, see FAQ #1